 1. Major water leaks

 Minor leaks are a common and easy-to-fix issue with most modern boilers.
-But, if you have gone through a major boiler leakage, especially if you have a cast-iron boiler, it’s safe to say getting a new boiler is your best bet.
+But, if you have gone through a major boiler leakage, especially if it’s cast-iron, it’s safe to say getting a new boiler is your best bet.
 When a crack appears in the iron body of a boiler, it would require extra labour to have it fixed.
 In our opinion, it’s not worth the hassle.
 Or cost.

 2. Heavy corrosion

 Acidity and impurities regularly found in the water can eat away your boiler’s internal parts and seals if you don’t have it serviced once a year.
-And, if you haven’t looked after it, there’s a chance your boiler and its performance are heavily affected by corrosion.
-If the appliance’s water inlet, seams, and outer casing show signs of corrosion, buying a new boiler makes much more sense.
+And, if you haven’t looked after it, there’s a chance it’s performance are heavily affected by corrosion.
+If the appliance’s water inlet, seams, and outer casing show signs of corrosion, buying a new installation makes much more sense.

 3. Faulty flue

-We’ve already mentioned you should have your boiler serviced annually, and the same applies to your flue.
+We’ve already mentioned you should have your system serviced annually, and the same applies to your flue.
 If your flue is concealed or if it’s just old and not as functional as it should be, have your whole appliance replaced.
-A flue should meet the highest safety standards, but it’s hard for engineers to inspect the whole flue length with old boilers, which is why it would be best to switch to a new unit.
+A flue should meet the highest safety standards, but it’s hard for engineers to inspect the whole flue length, which is why it would be best to switch to a new unit.

-So, should you repair or replace your boiler?
+So, should you repair or replace?
 It depends.
 There are so many factors that should be taken into account – your safety above all.
 Buying a new boiler is a costly option, but a safer bet.

-If you are unsure about whether you should have your old boiler tuned up or have a new appliance installed, or if you’ve already made up your mind and you want to buy a new boiler get an instant, free boiler quote.
-You can contact us right away if you need any help or advice with buying a new boiler.
+If you are unsure about whether you should have your current boiler tuned up or have a new appliance installed, or if you’ve already made up your mind and you want to buy a new boiler get an instant, free boiler quote.
+You can contact us right away if you need any help or advice with buying a new product.